July Garden Guide

 In the Vege Garden

-It is tempting to try to get plants in super early, but our experience is that they usually take a long time to get going, and that by being patient, later plantings will overtake those planted too early.
+If you are desperate to get something in the garden, and you have everything going for you, as in great drainage, all day sun and a north facing slope you could try planting something now.
+But tempting as it is to try to sow and get plants in super early, our experience is that they usually take a long time to get going, and that by being patient, later plantings will overtake those planted too early.

 Sow (in the greenhouse) for planting in August:

-Brassicas (Asian greens like pak choy, as well as cabbage, kale, and broccoli)
+Brassicas (Asian greens like pak choy, as well as cabbage, cauliflower, kale, and broccoli)

 Lettuce (cool-season varieties such as Cos, Tom Thumb and Little Gem)